GivAlz/duckduckgo-api-haystack/README.md

 # DuckduckgoApiWebSearch

-Search engine using Duckduckgo API.
+Haystack component to use Websearch via the freely available Duckduckgo API.

 -----